Design comparison

 You’re doing fantastic!
 I hope these tips help you as you continue your coding journey.
 Stay curious and keep experimenting—every challenge is an opportunity to learn.
 Have fun, and keep coding with confidence! 🌟

-Marked as helpful1@AlinggggPosted about 2 months ago@Stroudy
+Marked as helpful1@AlinggggPosted 2 months ago@Stroudy

 I really have to keep this in mind having read these tips a couple times already hehe.
 Thanks for the feedback!

-1@StroudyPosted about 2 months agoHey @Alinggg, Its nest to build a strong foundation, So take your time and experiment, See what works what dont, Ask questions.
+1@StroudyPosted 2 months agoHey @Alinggg, Its nest to build a strong foundation, So take your time and experiment, See what works what dont, Ask questions.
 I hope to see more from you soon!

 0 -

-- @MikDra1Posted about 2 months ago
+- @MikDra1Posted 2 months ago

 Well done, here are some things to review 😊: